-How do I vote my shares in the Post Holdings, Inc. Savings Investment Plan or the 8th Avenue Food & Provisions, Inc. 401(k) Plan?
+How do I vote my shares in the Post Holdings, Inc. Savings Investment Plan, the 8th Avenue Food & Provisions, Inc. 401(k) Plan or the BellRing Brands, Inc. 401(k) Plan?

-If you are both a shareholder and a participant in the Post Holdings, Inc. Savings Investment Plan or the 8th Avenue Food & Provisions, Inc. 401(k) Plan, you will receive a single Notice or proxy card that covers shares of our common stock credited to your plan account as well as shares of record registered in exactly the same name.
+If you are both a shareholder of Post and a participant in the Post Holdings, Inc. Savings Investment Plan, the 8th Avenue Food & Provisions, Inc. 401(k) Plan or the BellRing Brands, Inc. 401(k) Plan, you will receive a single Notice or proxy card that covers shares of our common stock credited to your plan account as well as shares of record registered in exactly the same name.
 If your plan account is not carried in exactly the same name as your shares of record, you will receive separate Notices or proxy cards for individual and plan holdings.
-If you own shares through one of these plans and you do not return your proxy by 11:59 p.m., Eastern Time, on January 27, 2020, the trustee will vote your shares in the same proportion as the shares that are voted by the other participants in the applicable plan.
+If you own shares through one of these plans and you do not return your proxy by 11:59 p.m., Eastern Time, on January 25, 2021, the trustee will vote your shares in the same proportion as the shares that are voted by the other participants in the applicable plan.
 The trustee also will vote unallocated shares of our common stock held in the applicable plan in direct proportion to the voting of allocated shares in the applicable plan for which voting instructions have been received unless doing so would be inconsistent with the trustee's duties.